 Johnson, E O et al. “Mechanisms of stress: a dynamic overview of hormonal and behavioral homeostasis.”
 Neuroscience and biobehavioral reviews vol. 16,2 (1992): 115-30. doi:10.1016/s0149-7634(05)80175-7

 Online Physical Injury / Accident Intake Form: bit.ly/Fill-Out-Your-Online-History

 Online Functional Medicine Assessment: bit.ly/functionmed

-The information herein on "Ashwagandha Root and Stress Response" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Ashwagandha Root and Stress Response" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.